PIC4SeR/Social-Nav-Metrics-Matching/README.md

 ## Installation

-Odfpy is required to extract data from the ods and excel files
+Odfpy is required to extract data from the ods and Excel files
 ```
 pip install odfpy
 ```